kensanangelo/table-tennis-scoreboard/README.md

 ## Setup

--  You have to run npm install in root and /client separately before using any commands (they have separate node_module folders)
+-  Run `npm run install-all`
 -  To get players, you have to connect to the test DB
--  Create a .env file and put the following code
+-  Create a .env file in the root and put the following code
+   -  SERVER_TOKEN=102nf238971
-   -  `serverToken=102nf238971`
+   -  CONNECTION_STRING=mongodb+srv://bvAdmin:<password>@cluster0-4n1y8.mongodb.net/scoreboard?retryWrites=true&w=majority
-   -  `connectionString=mongodb+srv://bvAdmin:password@cluster0-4n1y8.mongodb.net/scoreboard?retryWrites=true&w=majority`
+   -  CURRENT_SEASON=2

 ## Scripts

 -  Run `npm start` to start both the react build and server with live reloading
 -  Run `npm run server` to only run the server with live reloading
 -  Run `npm run build` to build the react app for deployment
--  Run `npm run prod` to run the server for the production environment
+-  Run `npm run production` to run the server for the production environment

 ## TODO